kmaterna/elastic_stresses_py/README.md

 ## Notes

 ### Sign Conventions and Units:
 By convention, right lateral strike slip is positive, and reverse dip slip is positive.
 Strike is defined from 0 to 360 degrees, clockwise from north; dip is defined from 0 to 90 degrees by the right hand rule.
 As in Coulomb, positive shear stress is towards failure, and positive normal stress is unclamping.
+Stresses are positive in tension and strains are positive for extension, as in Coulomb.
 The original Okada documentation can be found at http://www.bosai.go.jp/study/application/dc3d/DC3Dhtml_E.html.

 For input files, strike/rake/dip have units of degrees.
 Length/width/depth have units of km.
 Slip has units of meters.

 Set domain elastic parameters at the computation level through lame1 and mu in the config file.

+The displayed outputs for normal stress are the "effective normal stress", which includes the pore pressure component.

 ### List of Code Capabilities: